The Only Tools You'll Need for Your High-Mulch, Low-Maintenance Garden

 Buckets

-Buckets are really nice to have around, of course for transporting anything, really.
+Buckets are really nice to have around, of course, for transporting anything, really.

 Tools You May Want for Your High-Mulch Garden

-Root Slayer
+Root Slayer for Clay Soil

 The root slayer was a gift to me from a lady who wanted the taller version to accommodate her height.
 She handed the one with the shorter handle to me.

 I have to say it really is a lovely instrument.
 It cuts through clay really well, so it is very good for digging tree holes or splitting perennials.
-If you don't happen to get enough mulch on your garden, this tool makes removing pernicious weeds like dock easy.
+If you don't happen to get enough mulch on your garden, this tool makes removing pernicious weeds, like dock, easy.

 Lazy Susan or Wheelbarrow